felixlopz/hubrise-test-task/content/apps/catalog-manager/en/manage-products.md

 Option Lists can be added to the base product, if there are no variations, or to each variation when these are present.

 The Options List needs to be created before you can relate them to a product item.
-To create an Options List, click on **Options Lists** > **New option** list.
+To create an Options List, click on **Options Lists** > **New option list**.
 The following information is required:

 - Name
 - Minimum number a customer can select.